 My sweet girl.
 You are lying in the bed next to me as I begin typing this the morning after your birth.
 Your brother and sister are enamored with you.
 Your dad and I are in love with you.
 Our family feels complete…

 Saturday morning the contractions I’d been having over the last 2 weeks started getting closer and closer together until they were 5 minutes apart.
 They were short 30-45 second contractions, but I called Deborah, our midwife, and she said, “We’re not gonna play.
 I’m coming.”
 We both expected a fast birth, and it was… eventually.

 The house became a flurry of birth preparations – shower curtains on the bed topped with old sheets, your dad filling the tub halfway so it could be topped off quickly when I’d want in.
 The grandmas were folding laundry and putting away clean dishes.
-Aunt Zoe and her friend were playing with Gia and Asher and baking your birthday cupcakes.
+Aunt Zoe and her friend were playing with your sister and brother and baking your birthday cupcakes.